suryasev/DockerGames/README.md

 How to build:
 sbt docker

-How to use:
-docker run -p 27017:27017 -i mongo:latest
-docker ps
+This app needs a Mongo instance.

-docker inspect <container_id> | grep IPAddress | cut -d '"' -f 4
+To start a mongo instance with docker and then get its IP address do: docker run -p 27017:27017 -i mongo:latest docker ps docker inspect <container_id> | grep IPAddress | cut -d '"' -f 4

+T
-docker run -e MONGO_HOST=<mongo_ip> -p 8080:8080 com.mintbeans/scalatra-mongodb-seed:v0.1-SNAPSHOT
+docker run -e MONGO_HOST=<mongo_ip> -p 8080:8080 com.imaginationlanfun/image-matcher:v0.1

 Navigate to:
 <docker_ip>/imagination/